 Leverage Corner Space

-In reality, it doesn’t take a ton of space to create a serene area for practicing meditation.
-Ideally, if you have enough space to sit, lay, and potentially stretch that is plenty.
-This makes creating a meditation room in a small space really easy to accomplish because you may not have much square footage to dedicate.
-But, you certainly have many many corners.
+You don't need a lot of space to create a serene area for practicing meditation.
+Ideally, if you have enough space to sit, lay, and potentially stretch, that is plenty.
+You may not have much square footage to dedicate, you certainly have many many corners.

 Consider Sharing Space